 - After signing in with the same email used previously used with your Google Play Store Click on Payment Methods to the left of the screen and make sure your card is active and there is money inside.
 Then add your card as payment method.

-- Go to Payment Method section in the Google Play Store app and add your Naira or Dollar Mastercard info.
+- Go to the Payment Method section in the Google Play Store app and add your Naira or Dollar Mastercard info.
 (Remember to use the Nigerian address with which you used in opening your bank account.
 Do not use US address when inputting your local card)

 - Go back to the app you want to buy, and it should go through now

-Note: Don’t forget to remove your previous payment profile; Google requires you to have only one.
+Note: Don't forget to remove your previous payment profile; Google requires you to have only one.
 If this is not successful as expected, check this page on how to clear Google Play store cache.
-This time, the price will be reflected in Naira, but at the time of making payment, it will change automatically to US dollars.
+This time, the price will be reflected in Naira, but at the time of making the payment, it will change automatically to US dollars.